Skip to Content

 Probation Violation Hearings in Florida

-When an alleged offender is accused of violating the terms of his or her probation or community control, that individual will have a hearing before a judge—usually the same judge that sentenced the person to probation or community control.
+When an alleged offender is accused of violating the terms of his or her probation or community control, that individual will have a hearing before a judge—usually the same judge who sentenced the person to probation or community control.
 Violations of probation or community control are either technical or substantive, with the former usually involving failure to comply with the terms of the probation or community control and the latter involving new criminal charges.

 Probation or community control violation hearings are much different than criminal case proceedings, as alleged offenders have fewer legal protections.
 A few of the substantial differences include: